-- 1. SW1 will have no function unless "Default" is selected in the "CPU Host/SDRAM Clock" selection field in the BIOS setup program (refer to Section.
+- 1. SW will have no function unless "Default" is selected in the "CPU Clock/Spread Spectrum" in the BIOS setup program (refer to Section.
 4-11).
-Please do not to make jumper setting on SW1 unless you are the professional technician. - 2.
-When "Default" is selected, you may use SW1 to select different speed of CPU clock and force your CPU to use that clock speed instead of letting the system BIOS to select the CPU clock automatically.
+Please do not to make jumper setting on SW unless you are the professional technician. - 2.
+When "Default" is selected, you may use SW to select different speed of CPU clock and force your CPU to use the clock speed selected by the switch setting.
+In this case, the system BIOS will not make the selection of the CPU clock speed for you.